timveil-cockroach/geospatial-jpa-example/README.md

 As you can see the Aircraft Entity is specifying the `@Id` column as type `UUID` not `geometry`.
 The table is properly generated when using the traditional (non-spatial) dialect (`org.hibernate.dialect.CockroachDB201Dialect`)

 ### Workaround
 Since both `geometry` and `uuid` are mapped to the java `SQLType.OTHER` there is type collision occurring.
 This will not be properly resolved until Hibernate 6.
-In the meantime, migrate UUID columns to their String representation to workaround this issue.
+In the meantime, migrate UUID columns to their String representation or annotate your UUID column with this ` @Column(columnDefinition = "uuid")` to workaround this issue.